 One of those good, old-fashioned fathers -born and reared on a farm, but willing to see his children live an easier life-came down to "York" the other day to see about getting his son into a bank.
-He went to a friend and the friend sent him to the cashier,
+He went to a getting his son into a bank. friend and the friend sent him to the cashier, guess it's because he thinks there's a better chance to climb up.
+Moses is right on the climb.

-" Is your son quick at figures?"
+- and the cashier said: "Is your son quick at figures?"

 "Tolerably quick."

-"Is he ambitious?"
-"Yes; he wants to get on."
+- "Is he ambitious?"

+- "Yes; he wants to get on."

 "Is he a hard worker?"

-"Well, Moses kin mow his three acres of grass per day."
+- "Well, Moses kin mow his three acres of grass per day."

 "Why does he prefer a bank to a